ros2hp/grmgr/README.md

 ```

-Using no more than a counter and a channel, the above code has stabilised the consumption of resources by constraining the number of concurrent parallelTasks so it never exceeds 100.
+Using no more than a counter and a channel, the above code has stabilised the consumption of resources by constraining the number of concurrent **_parallelTasks_** so it never exceeds 100.
 However what if we want to vary the **_dop_** from 100 to 20, or 100 to 150, while the application is running?
 How might the developer introduce some level of **_dynamic throttling_** to the application?
 Hint, it's not trivial.

-## Why grmgr?

-**_grmgr_** is only relevant to application's that employ some level of parallel computing.
-The more parallel components an application employees the bigger the potential benefits of **_grmgr_** .

-The initial benefit is reduced coding effort when implementing a **_dop_** - as evident from the coding examples below.
-However, the biggest benefit will be the dynamic throttling capability **_grmgr_** adds to an application, as alluded to in the previous section.
-The application now has some auto-scaling capability.
-Using **_grmgr_** it can respond, in realtime, to any scale up or scale down event sent from a monitoring agent, either internal or external to the application.
-For example, a system monitor could send a scale down message to an application in response to a CPU overload alert.
-Similarly, the system monitor could send a "scale up" message to the application during periods of lower CPU usage.
-When an internal application metric is exceeded, such as the number of entries in an input buffer, the  application can immediately respond by sending a "scale up" event to **_grmgr_** which would then apply more appropriate **_dop_** levels to all or some key parallel components.
+## Auto-Scale of an Application using Dynamic Throttling

+**_grmgr_** has the ability to **_dynamic throttling_** each parallel component in real-time while the application is running.
+It can do this by changing the **_dop_** of each parallel component, up or down, usually in response to some application scaling event.
+The event might be sourced from a server monitor that has been triggered by a CPU or memory alarm, or an internal application monitor responding to a queue size alarm.
+The ability to scale an application dynamically in real-time represents a powerful system's management capability and means the application's resource consumption can be varied to better align it with other applications running on the server, making it a good neighbour program.

+The current version of **_grmgr_** has no hooks into system monitors.
+However for applications running in the cloud this would be very simple matter of identifying the relevant cloud service and engaging with the API.
+In the case of AWS, *_grmgr_**  would only need to implement a single API from the SNS service which would give it the ability to respond to CloudWatch scaling alerts.
+Too easy.

 **_grmgr_** could also send regular **_dop_** status reports to an "application dashboard" for display purposes or recording in a database for later analysis.

-That is the big picture view of **_grmgr_**.
-In its current guise it has no hooks into system monitors or dashboards.
-However when operating in the cloud this is a simple matter of implementing one or two API calls for the relevant services offered by the cloud vendor.
-In the case of AWS, for example, implementing a single API from the SNS service into **_grmgr_** is all that is necessary to have the application respond to CloudWatch scaling alerts.
-Too easy.

 ## **_grmgr_** Startup and Shutdown